leopoldoagorio/UTER/README.md

 ## Data files

-- `dataset.csv`: A large dataset containing climate data.
+- `dataset.csv`: A large dataset containing climate data for a territorial grid in the whole country for the year 2021.
 Cannot be uploaded to GitHub due to size constraints.
+You can download it using the `download_data.sh` script located in the root of this repository.
+- `dataset_2000a2010_puntos_167_y_188.csv`: Climate data only for Montevideo, years 2000 to 2010.
+You can download it using the `download_data.sh` script located in the root of this repository.
+- `dataset_2011a2021_puntos_167_y_188.csv`: Climate data only for Montevideo, years 2011 to 2021.
 You can download it using the `download_data.sh` script located in the root of this repository.
 - `PDA/Ricaldoni_v1.sqlite`: SQL dataset containing demand data.
 Cannot be uploaded to GitHub due to size constraints.
 You can download it using the `download_data.sh` script located in the root of this repository.

 ## How to use